dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 3.1.0 =
+* Added 'mantra_header_image_crop' filter for 'header' image size crop position attribute
+* Added HTML markup auto-correction on presentation page extra text areas
+* Adjusted general lists bullet styling to improve compatibility with plugins and Gutenberg
+* Fixed widgets containing custom HTML sometimes overlapping in the sidebars
+* Fixed posts on the presentation page having extra margin when magazine layout was used
+* Fixed use of undefined constant sometimes making featured images unusable in the header
+* Gutenberg editor tweaks and improvements:
+	* Added suport for wide image blocks in content
+	* Adjusted aligned elements styling to improve compatibility with Gutenberg
+	* Improved list appearance in blocks
+	* Improved horizontal ruler (hr) styling to work with Gutenberg
+	* Fixed captions alignment and sizing in Gutenberg blocks
+	* Fixed block galleries margins
+	* Fixed cover image blocks text appearance

 = 3.0.5 =
 * Added option to control editor styling activation after reintroducing basic editor styling
 * Improved slider captions by making slide links clickable through the captions
 * Improved slider administration interface by hiding unused fields when slider shortcode is used
-* Changed default excerpt ellipis value to avoid settings page issues on some servers
+* Changed default excerpt ellipsis value to avoid settings page issues on some servers
 * Fixed magazine layout two columns responsiveness
 * Fixed usage of obsolete constant in generated styling